ZeroSSD/PaintVision/README.md

 - **Hardware**: Ensure you have a working camera.

 ## Setup
-1. Navigate to the RhythmiBrush directory.
+1. Navigate to the directory.
 2. Make sure you have all the prerequisites installed.
 3. Navigate to the src directory, and create a file named api_keys.py containing 3 lines:
 ```bash